- 10.1 ARE DENTAL DOG TREATS OR RAWHIDE OKAY FOR DENTAL CARE AND DO THEY WORK?

-Now, when you know what to do to keep your dog’s teeth clean when they are clean, we need to go through what to do when your dog has tartar buildup, bad breath, and loose, abscessed or fractured teeth.
+Now that you know what to do to keep your dog’s teeth clean, we need to go through what to do when your dog has tartar buildup, bad breath, and loose, abscessed or fractured teeth.

 Many people seem to still believe that a proper dental exam is unnecessary, which is a big mistake.
 I have seen many dogs in pain, having serious infections, and broken teeth without their guardians noticing.

 A proper dental exam is the key for you to know what is going on.
 If you are unsure about the results, I suggest you get a second, or even third, opinion.

 If your dog has a degree of tartar buildup, you will most likely get a recommendation of having your dog’s teeth “scaled” or cleaned under anesthesia.
 In most cases, this is necessary and, in some, it is not.